-Matson's Laboratory, LLC enters its 46th year of providing biologists with histological preparations to aid in managing wildlfe populations.
-Owners Gary and Judy Matson started the laboratory in 1969.
+In 1969, Gary and Judy Matson started Matson’s Laboratory, LLC in Milltown, MT, and have been providing biologists with histological preparations to aid in managing wildlife populations ever since.
 Gary Matson, MSc (Zoology, University of Montana), has formal graduate training in histology and histological microtechnique.

 - All laboratory operations generating chemical fumes are conducted under an exhaust hood.